Learning Management System Vendors

 Learning Management System Comparison

-Sales representatives are going to help you decide what you need in a learning software and what they can provide.
-At Lessonly, we feel it’s important that our customers know is Lessonly is a good fit for them.
+Sales representatives are going to help you decide what you need in learning software and what they can provide.
+At Lessonly, we feel it’s important that our customers know is Lessonly is the best LMS system.
 We use our opportunity to chat with prospects to really hone in on their needs and discover new ones.
 If those needs don’t match up with what we can provide, we suggest trying a different software company.
 It’s not that we wouldn’t love to have more clients, but we know that our LMS is not fit for certain contexts.
 For instance, if you are looking for another SCORM-compliant software, we’d happily educate you on the switch from needing SCORM to not needing it, but Lessonly is not SCORM-compliant software.